 Located in the Uintah Basin in northeast Utah, the Skinwalker Ranch, also known as Sherman Ranch and the UFO Ranch, is filled with myths and mysteries, including UFOs, aliens, cattle mutilations, crop circles, and Navajo witches called Skinwalkers.
-The 480-acre ranch is located about 3.5 miles southwest of Fort Duchesne, Utah and borders the Ute Indian reservation.
+The 480-acre ranch is about 3.5 miles southwest of Fort Duchesne, Utah, and borders the Ute Indian reservation.

-The Uintah Valley Reservation was created for the Ute in October 1861 by executive order of President Abraham Lincoln.
+The Uintah Valley Reservation was created for the Ute in October 1861 by the executive order of President Abraham Lincoln.
 The Uncompahgre Reservation (commonly called the Ouray Reservation) was created in January 1882, and in 1886 the two reservations were merged to become the Uintah and Ouray Reservation.
 For more than 150 years, the Ute have lived here on the reservation that covers over 4.5 million acres.

-The Indians have long said that the bordering ranch is “on the path of the skinwalker” and for that reason, have long been forbidden to go near the property.
+The Indians have long said that the bordering ranch is “on the path of the skinwalker” and, for that reason, have long been forbidden to go near the property.
 The Skinwalker is a malevolent shapeshifting witch of the Navajo people, which the Ute people take very seriously.

 The Ute believe the skinwalker presence in the Uintah Basin extends back at least 15 generations.
-They don’t believe that the skinwalkers live on the ranch, but rather hide out in a place called Dark Canyon, which is located nearby.
+They don’t believe that the skinwalkers live on the ranch but rather hide out in a place called Dark Canyon, which is located nearby.

-On one occasion, the Shermans saw a strange hyena-like creature attacking one of their horses, which they described as “low to the ground, heavily muscled, weighing perhaps 200 pounds, with curly red hair and a bushy tail.”
+On one occasion, the Shermans saw a strange hyena-like creature attacking one of their horses, described as “low to the ground, heavily muscled, weighing perhaps 200 pounds, with curly red hair and a bushy tail.”
 As Mr. Sherman approached the animal, it vanished before his eyes.
 Afterward, they checked the horse and found numerous claw marks on its legs.
 A few months later, a neighbor reported seeing a similar beast running across their property.

 Other strange events were also happening during these years.
 Pastures would unexplainably light up at night, the sounds of heavy machinery could be heard that seemed to be operating under the earth, poltergeist types of activities were occurring such as items disappearing only to reappear at later times, and strange disembodied voices, often speaking an unfamiliar language, were heard from above.
 Crop circles of flattened grass were found on the ranch.